thegalaxykat/Jot/README.md

 Alas Apple makes me pay a yearly fee to export signed apps and so I can not provide you with a nice little DMG.
 If you want to use Jot you'll have to download the code and compile it yourself (if anyone knows a way around this please let me know and I'll provide a release!).

+Exporting the project as an archive and then moving the `JotApp.app` file to my applications directory did the trick for me.

 ## Packages